Junnygram/chess-container/Readme.md

 Make sure the security group attached to the instance allows inbound traffic on port 3000 from your IP or any IP (`0.0.0.0/0`) for public access.

 By following these steps, you'll have a live chess application running on your EC2 instance, accessible through the public IP address of your instance.

+### Best Practices and Final Notes

+- **Security:** Always use strong passwords for Docker Hub and AWS.
+Avoid opening unnecessary ports to reduce security risks.
+- **Cleanup:** Regularly remove unused Docker images and containers to free up space on your machine.
+- **Automation:** Consider setting up a CI/CD pipeline to automate the build and deployment process, especially for production environments.

 ---